Family, Women, Children and Adolescents

-The Family, Women's and Children's Health (FWC) Cluster addresses the health needs of vulnerable populations at all stages of life - from pregnancy, birth, childhood, adolescence, through adulthood to older age.
+The Family, Women, Children and Adolescents Cluster addresses the health needs of vulnerable populations at all stages of life - from pregnancy, birth, childhood, adolescence, through adulthood to older age.

 Mission and vision

 The Cluster aims to enhance health across the life-course by helping countries and partners to identify, develop, implement and evaluate approaches and interventions that foster good health and thereby contribute to human development.
 The outcome will be better health across the life-course.